 This is the fairly neat and tidy side of the room which looks out onto the garden...

 This room is actually tiny and normally quite chaotic.
 Everything in here I found second-hand, including the cupboards and baskets which is where I store EVERYTHING I need for sewing and painting.
 Actually that's not true...there's lots of stuff crammed in under my tables and behind the arm chair too.

 Here is the view from the front window...

 I finished repairing the seat of this old green velvet armchair by watching youtube tutorials...I am absolutely, madly in love with it and it's now my sewing chair.
 Here it is in its new home...

 I'm working on some more foxes...so I guess my holiday is officially over.
 I've been itching to get back into my work room, with a head full of ideas...I've been thinking a lot about the wallabies and echidnas I've been seeing on my walks lately, and of course some owls, wolves etc...these foxes are for a photo shoot later in the month but I'll be putting some new creatures in my Etsy shop in Feb.
 Happy New Year!

 I've been trying out some new fox designs as I've been getting quite a few fox custom orders this Christmas.
 This is a pic of my 'Mr and Mrs Fox'.

 Hello and welcome...

 My name is Margeaux Davis.
-I design and create cloth art dolls, textile sculpture and soft toy sewing patterns from the beautiful Northern Rivers region of Australia.
+I create cloth dolls, creatures and soft toy sewing patterns... and I like to draw.